CyVerse-Validate/docs/source/pipeline.rst

   ::

   - >$ python PipelineAgavePy.py -u *username* --password *password* -i \tp -f /username/My_Data -lmm True
+  ##Password option is not required.
+If leftoff you will be prompted for password. \t is not required.
+True is not required after app option.

 This would instruct the script to run the TPED/TFAM files in the specified datastore directory through FaSt-LMM.